squirrel-prover/squirrel-prover/documentation/sphinx/source/doc-writting.rst

 In addition to standard reST directives (a directive is similar to a LaTeX environment) and roles (a role is similar to a LaTeX command), the ``squirrelrst`` plugin loaded by the documentation uses a custom *Squirrel domain* — a set of Squirrel-specific directives that define *objects* like tactics, commands (vernacs), warnings, etc. —, some custom *directives*, and a few custom *roles*.
 Finally, this manual uses a small DSL to describe tactic invocations and commands.

-TODO in each category below,
-indicate clearly what is not yet available for Squirrel, perhaps only keep what will soon be available

 Squirrel objects
 ================